Share it on:

 Visiting the Aquarium with Students

-- Age 4-8 years: Generally, kids in this range are not quite into video games or tied up with their cell phones just yet.
-This is where hands-on encounters really benefit children and students.
-They get to interact with and feed animals, which helps build on life skills by strengthening their awareness of their surroundings and how to approach new things in life.
+- Age 4-8 years: Generally, kids in this range are not quite into video games or tied up with their cell phones.
+This is where hands-on encounters benefit children and students.
+They interact with and feed animals, which helps build on life skills by strengthening their awareness of their surroundings and how to approach new things in life.

-- Age 9-12 years: Sitting in a classroom all day or laying around the couch on weekends can get pretty boring.
+- Age 9-12 years: Sitting in a classroom all day or lying around the couch on weekends can get pretty boring.
 An aquarium visit in this age range is a great way to engage kids and encourage enthusiasm to learn.
-Participating in interactive encounters with animals, can foster a sense of responsibility and explain the importance of caring for others and for the environment.
+Participating in interactive encounters with animals can foster a sense of responsibility and explain the importance of caring for others and the environment.
 An Aquarium visit can also be a great way to develop better reading habits.
-With plenty of informational screens and signage at exhibits, kids are more likely to read up on topics that interest them.
+With plenty of informational screens and signage at exhibits, kids are likelier to read up on interesting topics.